Why Your Arborvitae is Turning Brown and How to Fix It

 Provide Extra Water

 During hot, dry periods, offer supplemental watering to reduce drought stress.
-Use soaker hoses or drip irrigation to deliver water directly to the roots.
+Use soaker hoses or drip irrigation, such as the HOSS Drip Irrigation System, to deliver water directly to the roots.
 Water deeply once or twice a week if there's a shortage of rainfall.
 Avoid frequent, shallow watering, as it promotes shallow root growth.

 Protect from Winter Damage